g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

 set routing-instances L2VPN-CE5-S1 protocols l2vpn site s1 interface ge-0/0/7.500 remote-site-id 10
 set routing-instances L2VPN-CE5-S1 interface ge-0/0/7.500
 ```
-This way, we'll transport all the traffic of the VLAN 500 to the Site 10, Site 10 don't exist, is only a ficitcious site that we'll create on R3 to interconnect the services.
+This will transport all traffic from VLAN 500 over to "Site 10".
+Site 10 doesn't actually exist in the physical world; it's a fictitious local site we are going to create on R3 just to stitch the VPWS and VPLS together.

-In R3, we need to create two units on the logical-tunnel interface.
-An unit to include into VPWS, and another one to include into VPLS, both with the VLAN 500 configured, but with different encapsulation to work properly into VPLS and VPWS.
+On R3, we need to create two units on a logical-tunnel (``lt``) interface.
+One unit will be placed into the VPWS routing instance, and the other into the VPLS instance.
+Both units will use VLAN 500, but they require different encapsulation types to translate the frames between VPWS and VPLS properly.
 ```
 set interfaces lt-0/0/0 unit 0 encapsulation vlan-ccc set interfaces lt-0/0/0 unit 0 vlan-id 500